 One other potential avenue to increase the predicted near-infrared fluxes in the model SMGs is to alter the dust extinction.
-As expected, the model SMGs have high dust extinctions, even in the rest-frame K-band, where the extinction is typically about 1.6 mag.
-Therefore if extinction law could be altered in the model to greatly lower the extinction in the rest-frame K-band, while keeping the extinction high in the rest-frame UV, then the rest-frame K-band luminosities could be boosted by a factor $\sim 4 \times$ while keeping the dust bolometric luminosities the same.
-This would go some way towards resolving the problem with the predicted $5.8\mu$ m flux densities being too low.
-However, we note that there is support for these high extinctions in the K-band, at least for the emission-line gas.
-Indeed, studies of the Balmer decrement in SMGs suggest $A_v = 2.9 \pm 0.5$ , thus removing all of the dust extinction in the observed K-band may violate observations constraints.
+As expected, the model SMGs have high dust extinctions, even in the rest-frame K band, where the extinction is typically about 1.6 mag.
+Therefore, if extinction law could be altered in the model to greatly lower the extinction in the rest-frame K band, while keeping the extinction high in the rest-frame UV, then the rest-frame K-band luminosities could be boosted by a factor of $\sim 4 \times$ while keeping the dust bolometric luminosities the same.
+This would go some way towards resolving the problem with the predicted 5.8 μm flux densities being too low.
+However, we note that there is support for these high extinctions in the K band, at least for the emission-line gas.
+Indeed, studies of the Balmer decrement in SMGs suggest $A_v = 2.9 \pm 0.5$, thus removing all of the dust extinction in the observed K band may violate observations constraints.
 We do not explore this possibility further here, but defer this to a future paper.

-Alternatively, is it possible to increase the stellar mass by condensing more gas into stars both prior to and during the sub-mm phase thus boosting the observed K-band and $5.8\mu m$ luminosities?
-In order to prevent the over-cooling of baryons into stars (and therefore match the present day Kband luminosity function) the feedback prescription in the B05 model is particularly efficient, with an instantaneous feedback rate, $\beta = M{ej}/\text{SFR} = 1.1-2.0$ (between z = 1-3) where $M{e_i}$ is the gas ejection rate.
+Alternatively, is it possible to increase the stellar mass by condensing more gas into stars both prior to and during the submm phase thus boosting the observed K-band and 5.8-um luminosities?
+In order to prevent the overcooling of baryons into stars (and therefore match the present-day K-band luminosity function), the feedback prescription in the B05 model is particularly efficient, with an instantaneous feedback rate, $\beta = \dot{M}{\rm ei}/\rm{SFR} = 1.1-2.0$ (between z = 1 and 3), where \dot{M}{ei} is the gas ejection rate.
 When recycling from dying stars is included this factor is even more extreme, especially for a top-heavy IMF.
-In this case, the the recycled fraction is R = 0.9, thus only 10% of the newly formed stellar mass ends up in long lived stars and remnants (thus the ratio of mass ejection rate to formation rate of long lived stars is $10-20 \times$ during an SMG burst).
-This efficient feedback results in 55-65% of the baryonic mass in the hot phase for a model SMG at the epoch of observation, with a hot gas mass of $M{hot} \sim 8 \times 10^{10} M{\odot}$ and a total baryonic mass of $M{bary} \sim 1.5 \times 10^{11} M{\odot}$ .
-Thus if the feedback could be reduced, and a substantial fraction of the mass contained within both the cold and hot gas reservoirs could be condensed into stars either prior or during the burst, the result would be an increase in stellar mass of a factor $\sim 6 \times$ .
-This has the obvious draw-back that there would be no gas available for future star-formation (unless the halo accretes gas from a merger).
+In this case, the recycled fraction is R = 0.9, thus only 10 per cent of the newly formed stellar mass ends up in long-lived stars and remnants (thus, the ratio of mass ejection rate to formation rate of long-lived stars is $10-20 \times during$ an SMG burst).
+This efficient feedback results in 55-65 per cent of the baryonic mass in the hot phase for a model SMG at the epoch of observation, with a hot-gas mass of $M{\rm hot} \sim 8 \times 10^{10} \,{\rm M{\odot}}$ and a total baryonic mass of $M{\rm bary} \sim 1.5 \times 10^{11} \,{\rm M{\odot}}$.
+Thus, if the feedback could be reduced, and a substantial fraction of the mass contained within both the cold and hot gas reservoirs could be condensed into stars either prior or during the burst, the result would be an increase in stellar mass of a factor of $\sim 6 \times$.
+This has the obvious drawback that there would be no gas available for future star formation (unless the halo accretes gas from a merger).